In Southampton, our 146 volunteers are committed to the following initiatives:

-- Night-time Patrols – We send out patrols into the city centre on Friday and Saturday nights from about 10:30pm to 4 am.
+We send out patrols into the city centre on Friday and Saturday nights from about 10:30pm – 4 am.

-- Millbrook Community Patrol – We send out patrols into the Millbrook and Lordshill areas on a Saturday evening.
+We send out patrols into the Portswood area on a Saturday evening.

-- Afternoon Community Patrols – We patrol in the communities surrounding three senior schools, namely Cantell and Upper Shirley High Schools on a Wednesday afternoon and Redbridge Community School on a Friday during the time the children are vacating school.
+We patrol in the communities surrounding Cantell School and Upper Shirley High School on a Wednesday afternoon while children are vacating school.

 We would also like to thank Southampton Quaker’s who allow us to use their Friends Meeting House as our Safe Space.